Equivariant Sparse Autoencoders: Mechanistic Interpretability of Neural Networks on Symmetric Data: Experimental Details

-We train our base autoencoders for 100 epochs over 10,000 randomly generated samples from our dataset and augmenting with random $90^\circ$ rotations with a batch size of 64 using Adam \cite{kingmaAdamMethodStochastic2017a} with learning rate 1e-3.
+We train our base autoencoders for 100 epochs over 10,000 randomly generated samples from our dataset augmented with random C4 or D4 transformations depending on the setup with a batch size of 64 using Adam \cite{kingmaAdamMethodStochastic2017} and learning rate 1e-3.
 Their architectures are detailed in Table \ref{tab:architectures}.
+The ViT encoder is the \texttt{vit\_b\_16} model sourced from TorchVision \citep{TorchVision_maintainers_and_contributors_TorchVision_PyTorch_s_Computer_2016}.
+We use the pre-trained weights with no additional training.